 Roth IRAs

 A Roth Individual Retirement Account (IRA) account is a tax-advantaged retirement account where workers can save money for their retirement.
 Unlike traditional IRAs, Roth IRA contributions are not tax-deductible, but the earnings grow tax-free and qualified distributions are also tax-free.
-There are no required minimum distributions, since taxes have already been paid on the money.
+There are no required minimum distributions since taxes have already been paid on the money.
+A primary advantage of Roth IRAs is that contributions, but not earnings, can be withdrawn at any time without penalty, even if the taxpayer is younger than 59½, and any amounts withdrawn are considered to be from contributions 1st.
+So, withdrawing any amount that is less than the total contributions is always both tax-free and penalty free!

-Low-income taxpayers may be able to claim a credit for contributions made to a Roth IRA, where the taxpayer can receive a credit of up to 50% of any contribution up to $2000.
-Therefore, the maximum credit is $1000.
+Low-income taxpayers may claim a credit for contributions to a Roth IRA, to receive a credit of up to 50% of a contribution of up to $2000, for a maximum credit of $1000.

-The Secure Act 2.0, passed at the end of 2022, makes it easier for employers to help workers open emergency savings accounts, assist employees who are repaying student loan debt and allow part-time workers access to retirement plans in 2 years instead of 3.
-There are also new benefits to both Roth IRAs and Roth 401(k)s, including moving leftover money from a 529 college savings account to a Roth I.R.A.
+The Secure Act 2.0, passed at the end of 2022, makes it easier for employers to help workers open emergency savings accounts, assist employees who are repaying student loan debt and allow part-time workers to open retirement plans after 2 years of working for the company instead of 3.
+There are also new benefits to both Roth IRAs and Roth 401(k)s, including moving leftover money from a 529 college savings account to a Roth IRA.
 Certain rules must be followed to avoid taxes and penalties, and there are some income restrictions.
 However, some provisions start in different tax years.

 Secure Act 2.0 changes for Roth IRAs: